 Topic · Stress Relief

-Evidence-based breathing techniques for fast and durable stress relief — from the physiological sigh to structured box breathing.
+Evidence-based breathing techniques for fast and durable stress relief — from somatic breathing to the physiological sigh and structured box breathing.
 The science, when to use each, and how.

 When stress shows up, your breathing is the fastest way back.
 Slow exhales lean on the parasympathetic nervous system; specific patterns push that effect further.
-Two techniques rise to the top of the research: the physiological sigh, a double inhale and long exhale that produced the strongest single-session reduction in arousal in a Stanford trial, and box breathing, a four-count rhythm with decades of use in military and surgical settings.
+Somatic breathing adds a body-awareness layer, the physiological sigh gives a fast double-inhale reset, and box breathing supplies a repeatable four-count rhythm for longer pressure.

 These are different tools for different moments.
-Use a sigh when you need a fast reset in the next thirty seconds.
-Use box breathing when you need a sustainable rhythm to hold during a meeting, before sleep, or under prolonged pressure.
-The articles below cover both — what the evidence actually shows, when each technique works best, and how to layer them into a real practice.
+Use somatic breathing when you need to reconnect with body signals, a sigh when you need a fast reset in the next thirty seconds, and box breathing when you need a sustainable rhythm to hold during a meeting, before sleep, or under prolonged pressure.

 A double inhale followed by a long exhale outperforms meditation and box breathing for reducing stress in real time.
 Here is the science.